guilhermebkel/gbkel-about/learning-notes/books/as-armas-da-persuasão-como-influenciar-e-nao-deixar-se-influenciar.md

 	<img width="auto" height="200px" src="../../assets/book-covers/as-armas-da-persuasao.jpg">
 </p>

+## Summary
+This book shows the moments we are way too much influenced and tips to how to overcome it.

 ## Influential Tools
 **1. Click, zum:** They are the ones fixed inside our habits.
 They're basically a start action that trigger a common response.